PaloAltoNetworks/panos.pan.dev/api/iot/iot-public-api-headers.md

 ---
 id: iot-public-api-headers
-title: IoT Public API Headers
+title: IoT Public API Authentication
-sidebar_label: IoT Public API Headers
+sidebar_label: IoT Public API Authentication
 ---

 To ensure that only valid users can access the IoT Cloud database, all remote API calls must include an `access key` and `key ID`.
 This provides a safe and convenient way to integrate IoT Cloud data with your own automation.